lastrust/boilerplate-for-ICO-Staking/README.md

 Please deploy ICO smart contract

+- Click `Create Dapp` box

 ![img_2.png](imgs/img_2.png)

+- Input DApp name

 ![img_3.png](imgs/img_3.png)

+- Select the chain you want to deploy the contracts on.

 ![img_4.png](imgs/img_4.png)

+- Search and select one of ERC20 token modules

 If you have already an ERC20 token for ICO, you can skip this.

 ![img_5.png](imgs/img_5.png)

+- Search and select ICO module

 ![img_7.png](imgs/img_7.png)

 ![img_8.png](imgs/img_8.png)

+- Input token name and symbol.
+(If you didn't select ERC20 module, you don't need to add the token name and symbol).

 ![img_9.png](imgs/img_9.png)

+- Clicking `Deploy` button, you can deploy the smart contracts using metamask wallet.

 ![img_11.png](imgs/img_11.png)

+Now you can see the deployed contract information on DApp dashboard page.

 ![img_12.png](imgs/img_12.png)